Miskatonic-Investigative-Society/CoC7-FoundryVTT/README.md

 * Actors of character's type are now created with vision and linked actor data by default.
 * German translation updated thanks to acd-jake.
 * Português (Brasil) translation updated thanks to Castanho.
+* Taiwanese Mandarin and Chinese translations updated thanks to Zeteticl.

 verison 0.5.2 :